jerseycheese/BootHillGM/Docs/RiskAssessment.md

 - Implement a fallback system for handling unexpected AI responses.
 - Plan for regular fine-tuning of prompts based on user feedback and gameplay data.

-## 2. Performance Issues
+## 2. Web Application Performance

 ### Risk:
-Slow response times or high resource usage, particularly during complex game scenarios or lengthy sessions.
+Slow loading times or poor responsiveness, particularly during complex game scenarios or on slower internet connections.

 ### Mitigation:
+- Utilize Next.js built-in performance optimizations, including automatic code splitting and server-side rendering.
 - Implement efficient caching mechanisms for frequently accessed data.
-- Optimize API calls and local processing of game logic.
+- Use Next.js Image component for optimized image loading.
-- Conduct regular performance testing, especially with large datasets.
+- Conduct regular performance audits using tools like Lighthouse.
-- Utilize React Native performance optimization techniques and tools.
+- Implement lazy loading for non-critical components and routes.

-## 3. User Experience Inconsistencies
+## 3. Browser Compatibility

 ### Risk:
-Inconsistent or confusing user experience due to the text-based nature of the game and AI-driven responses.
+Inconsistent behavior or appearance across different web browsers and devices.

 ### Mitigation:
-- Develop clear UI guidelines and stick to them throughout the app.
-- Implement a robust onboarding process for new users.
+- Use modern CSS features and flexbox/grid for responsive layouts.
+- Implement progressive enhancement techniques.
-- Conduct regular usability testing and gather user feedback.
+- Conduct thorough testing on various browsers and devices.
-- Create a style guide for AI-generated text to maintain consistency.
+- Utilize tools like BrowserStack for comprehensive cross-browser testing.
+- Implement feature detection and provide fallbacks for older browsers when necessary.

-## 4. Cross-Platform Compatibility
+## 4. Web Accessibility Compliance

 ### Risk:
-Differences in behavior or appearance between iOS and Android versions of the app.
+Failure to meet web accessibility standards, potentially excluding users with disabilities.

 ### Mitigation:
-- Use React Native components and APIs that are well-supported on both platforms.
-- Implement platform-specific code where necessary to ensure consistent behavior.
-- Conduct thorough testing on both iOS and Android devices.
-- Utilize tools like React Native Testing Library for cross-platform UI testing.

-## 5. Boot Hill RPG Rule Implementation Complexity
+- Conduct regular accessibility audits using tools like axe-core.
+- Implement proper semantic HTML structure.
+- Ensure keyboard navigation for all interactive elements.
+- Provide appropriate ARIA labels and roles where necessary.
+- Test with screen readers and other assistive technologies.

+## 5. Data Security and Privacy

 ### Risk:
-Difficulty in accurately implementing and maintaining the complex rule set of Boot Hill RPG within the AI system.
+Vulnerabilities in handling user data and game state information in a web environment.

 ### Mitigation:
-- Create a detailed specification of the Boot Hill rules to be implemented.
-- Develop a modular system for rule implementation to allow for easy updates and modifications.
-- Implement extensive unit testing for rule calculations and outcomes.
+- Implement secure authentication and authorization mechanisms.
-- Consider consulting with Boot Hill RPG experts for accuracy checks.
+- Use HTTPS for all data transmissions.
+- Safely store sensitive data (like API keys) using Next.js environment variables.
+- Regularly update dependencies to patch known vulnerabilities.
+- Conduct periodic security audits of the codebase.

 ## 6. Scalability Challenges